When Depression Is A Factor In Your Loneliness And Social Problems

 I listed the symptoms of depression above.
 Obviously feeling sad, hopeless, and worthless are big problems on their own, and should be treated just for that reason.
-I also want to talk about how the features of depression can impact someone's social success and their ability and motivation to address the situation.
+I also want to talk about how the features of depression can impact someone's social success and their ability and motivation to address those challenges.
 The issues below all tend to reinforce and play off each other:

 - Depression makes people feel pessimistic and hopeless about the prospect of them changing their social situation for the better, and so they're less likely to even try.

 - Depression lowers self-esteem and self-confidence.
 People with it feel worthless, unlikable, and ashamed.
-This is another factor that makes them not want to get out there.
+That's another factor that makes them not want to get out there.

-- Depressed people aren't as rewarding for others to be around.
-They can be flat, gloomy, grumpy, or negative.
-A common situation is for someone to become depressed, and at first their friends and family are supportive and there for them, but over a period of months, even though they don't want to be this way, they slowly feel worn down by the depressed person's mood and start to pull away.
+- People with depression sometimes aren't as enjoyable to be around.
+They can be flat, gloomy, grumpy, negative, and self-focused.
+A common scenario is for someone to become depressed, and at first their friends and family are supportive and there for them.
+But over a period of months, even though they don't want to be this way, they slowly feel worn down by the depressed person's mood and start to pull away.
 (I'll note though that some people with depression put on a warm, cheerful facade to hide their condition or try to make themselves and everyone feel better.)

 - Socializing is less inherently rewarding for depressed people, since they lose interest in their hobbies and get less joy out of things.
-This is another factor that hinders them from actively working on their social problems.
+This is one more factor that hinders them from actively working on their social problems.

 - Since people with depression tend to view the world through a negative filter, they're more likely to interpret social situations for the worse.
 Like if they have a stilted conversation with someone they'll conclude it's because they're useless and boring to everyone they meet and that they'll never get better.

 - A depressed person's negativity may impact their attitude about other people.
-They may generally be down on everyone and feel little drive to connect with others.
+They may generally be down on everyone and feel little drive to connect with them.

 - Someone who's depressed may have a lot less energy to devote to socializing.

 - If a depressed person gains a lot of weight due to their condition, that may further damage their self-esteem and desire to socialize.
-Since other people can be jerks sometimes, they may also be rejected more often because of it.
+Since other people can be jerks, they may also be rejected more often because of it.

 - Similarly, someone who's depressed may not attend to their grooming or appearance, and be set back by that as well.